Protemnodon

-Protemnodon is an extinct genus of megafaunal macropodids that existed in Australia, Tasmania, and New Guinea in the Pliocene and Pleistocene.
+Protemnodon is an extinct genus of megafaunal macropodids that existed in Australia, Tasmania, and New Guinea in the Pliocene, Pleistocene, and Holocene.
 Members of this genus are also called giant kangaroos.

 Taxonomy

 Recent analysis of mtDNA extracted from fossils indicates that Protemnodon was closely related to Macropus.
 The species formerly known as Protemnodon bandharr and Protemnodon buloloensis have been moved to a new genus, Silvaroo, while the New Guinean species P. nombe has been moved to the new genus Nombe.

 A 2024 review of the genus recognized seven valid species, including three new ones: